11/6/2024

 Adam Sullivan

-Yeah, the way we see it right now and where the market's moving to is, you know, clients are coming around to spending some portion of the capex to help buy down their rate.
+Yeah, the way we see it right now and where the market's moving to is, you know, clients are coming around to spending some portion of the CapEx to help buy down their rates.
 We are seeing higher rental rates right now.
-So really the way we're looking at it is, you know, that 20 to 30 percent that's generally spent by data center companies as the equity check, you know, the rest is funded on a debt basis, on a project financing level.
-We're looking at, you know, many of these clients looking to really cover that portion of the equity check and we would look to project finance the rest of the build out.
+And so really the way we're looking at it is, you know, that 20 to 30% that's generally spent by data center companies as the equity check, you know, the rest is funded on a debt basis on a project financing level.
+We're looking at, you know, many of these clients looking to really cover that portion of the equity check.
+And we would look to project finance the rest of the build out.

 speaker